Strong earthquake strikes Afghanistan, with tremors felt in Pakistan and India - KESQ

 A strong earthquake struck northeast Afghanistan on Tuesday, with tremors felt in cities in Pakistan and India.

-The 6.5-magnitude earthquake, 40 kilometers south-southeast of the northeastern town of Jurm, was 187.6 km deep, the United States Geological Survey reported.
-There are no reports of damage or casualties yet.
+The 6.5-magnitude earthquake, 40 kilometers southeast of the town of Jurm, was 187.6 km deep, the United States Geological Survey reported.

+At least seven people including two children have been injured in the towns of Khyber, Swabi, Mardan and Shangla in Pakistan, according to Bilal Faizi, spokesperson of the Khyber Pakhtunkhwa provincial rescue services.

+Ensuing landslides have also blocked roads in the northern Pakistani city of Abbotabad, Faizi said.

 Strong tremors were felt in the Pakistani capital of Islamabad, according to a CNN team on the ground.
-There was sustained shaking and people were seen evacuating their homes, out on the street, and trees were seen shaking.
+Sustained shaking could be felt, and people were seen evacuating their homes as the trees shook.
 Eyewitnesses in Lahore told CNN the tremors were also felt there.

-CNN eyewitnesses in New Delhi say tremors were felts in the city.
-A CNN stringer in Srinagar, the largest city in Indian-administered Kashmir, said tremors felt in that city were strong and that he could see his house shaking, as neighbors evacuated their homes.
+CNN eyewitnesses also felt tremors in New Delhi and in Srinagar — the largest city in Indian-administered Kashmir — where an eyewitness told CNN that he could see his house shaking, as neighbors evacuated their homes.

-Residents in the Pakistani city of Islamabad said cracks were seen in the walls of their homes.
+Residents in the Pakistani city of Islamabad meanwhile said cracks had appeared in the walls of their homes.

 This is a breaking news story.
 More details to come.